sebastiendonadio/devopsmlops/chapters/07-chapter5.md

 ![](images/images5/image7.png)

 Pytorch implements DP in a python package called opacus   [[9]](Chapter5.html#ftnt9).
 Tensorflow DP uses DP-Stochastic Gradient Descent.
 Both clip gradients and then add random noise to them.

-Note that there is a privacy vs accuracy trade-off.
-As shown in Figure 5.6 with an increase in privacy (go down the y-axis to lower vulnerability), accuracy goes down.
+There is a privacy vs accuracy trade-off in DP design.
+As shown in Figure 5.6 an increase in privacy (go down the y-axis to lower vulnerability) causes a decrease in accuracy.
 As with most trade-offs, there is a sweet spot after which the drop in accuracy does not justify the increase in privacy guarantees.